OriginalHybrid/AskDoc/README.md

-# Project AskDoc: Interactive PDF Query Tool
+# Project AskDoc: Interactive PDF Query Tool leveraging RAGs using Langchain

 AskDoc is a Streamlit-based application designed to enable users to upload PDF files and interactively query their content.
-It leverages local LLM 'Llama-3.2-1B-Instruct' and FAISS vector storage to provide accurate answers to user queries, making document analysis intuitive and efficient.
+It leverages creating a RAG using Langchain with local LLM 'Llama-3.2-1B-Instruct' and FAISS vector storage to provide accurate answers to user queries, making document analysis intuitive and efficient.

 ## Features